rism-digital/verovio-reference-book/_book/04-advanced-topics/07-expansions.md

 ---

-Many scores may contain repetitions, endings, directives to repeat a section from dal segno or an entire Minuet, or similar such instructions.
-The MEI schema provides the [`<expansion>` element](https://music-encoding.org/guidelines/v5/elements/expansion) to encode specific unfolding versions of a scores repetition structure.
-Verovio supports this element with the `--expand` toolkit option.
+Scores may contain repetitions, endings, directives to repeat a section from a certain location in the score, such as dal segno, or similar.
+Such instructions advise the performer to correctly realise the repetition structure during performance.
+The MEI schema provides the [`<expansion>` element](https://music-encoding.org/guidelines/v5/elements/expansion) to encode specific repetition versions of a scores' repetition structure.
+Verovio supports this MEI element with the `--expand` toolkit option.

-The `expansion` element is expected to be the first element in a section and must contain descendant `expansion`, `ending`, or `rdg` elements (see [guidelines for section](https://music-encoding.org/guidelines/v5/elements/section)).
+The `expansion` element is expected to be the first element in a `section` or `ending` and must contain descendant `expansion`, `ending`, or `rdg` elements (see [guidelines for section](https://music-encoding.org/guidelines/v5/elements/section)).
 Its `@plist` attribute may point to its descendant `section`, `ending`, `rdg`, or `lem` elements to indicate a particular unfolding version of that excerpt of the score.
 See the [MEI guidelines for a simple expansion example](https://music-encoding.org/guidelines/v5/content/shared.html#sharedMdivContent).

 ### Minuet example